Ask a doctor about a prescription for DERCUTANE 30 mg SOFT GEL CAPSULES

 Pregnancy

-The use of isotretinoin during pregnancy can cause severe congenital malformations in the fetus and may increase the risk of abortion.
+The use of isotretinoin during pregnancy can cause serious congenital malformations in the fetus and may increase the risk of abortion.
 Pregnancy is an absolute contraindication for treatment with Dercutane 30 mg.
-Your doctor must ensure that you are not pregnant before starting treatment, and you must avoid pregnancy during the entire treatment and for a month after finishing treatment.
+Your doctor must ensure that you are not pregnant before starting treatment, and you must avoid pregnancy during the entire treatment and for one month after finishing treatment.
 If you become pregnant while taking Dercutane 30 mg, stop taking the medication immediately and consult your doctor. |

-For more information on pregnancy and contraception, see the “Pregnancy Prevention Plan”, in the “Warnings and Precautions” section.
+For more information on pregnancy and contraception, see the "Pregnancy Prevention Plan" in the "Warnings and Precautions" section.

 Breastfeeding

-You should not take Dercutane 30 mg during breastfeeding because isotretinoin may pass into breast milk and harm the baby. |
+Do not take Dercutane 30 mg during breastfeeding, as isotretinoin may pass into breast milk and harm the newborn. |

 Fertility